Danny Kruger: Parliamentary career

-In May 2020 he tweeted extensively in support of the apparent breach of lockdown by Dominic Cummings and Mary Wakefield, describing them as "old friends".

-In August 2020 Kruger was photographed breaching the rules on the mandatory wearing of masks on public transport.
-He apologised and stated that he "simply forgot", but also criticised the photographer for not asking him to put on a mask.
-He has also referred to his dislike for "absurd masks" in an interview with local media.
+During the COVID-19 pandemic, he tweeted extensively in support of the apparent breach of lockdown by Dominic Cummings and Mary Wakefield in 2020, describing them as "old friends".
+Kruger was photographed breaching the rules on the mandatory wearing of masks on public transport in August 2020; he apologised and stated that he "simply forgot", but also criticised the photographer for not asking him to put on a mask.
+He referred to his dislike for "absurd masks" in an interview with local media.

-In May 2021 Kruger wrote an essay entitled "Restoring Rights, Reclaiming Liberty" for inclusion in Common Sense: Conservative Thinking for a Post-Liberal Age published by the Common Sense Group, an informal group of Conservative MPs.
-He was appointed as a Parliamentary Private Secretary in the Department for Levelling Up, Housing and Communities in September 2021.

-In June 2022, Kruger supported Prime Minister Boris Johnson in the 2022 Conservative Party vote of confidence in his leadership, saying "I don't judge people's private morals, or rather I do but I oughtn't.
+He was appointed parliamentary private secretary to the housing secretary Michael Gove in September 2021.
+He supported Prime Minister Boris Johnson in the 2022 Conservative Party vote of confidence in his leadership in June 2022, stating: "I don't judge people's private morals, or rather I do but I oughtn't.
 I judge public conduct.
 And on that, I think we should be forgiving about minor slips".
-In the same month, while speaking during a debate on the overturning of Roe v.
-Wade by the Supreme Court of the United States which resulted in the removal of pregnant women's constitutional right to abortion, he commented that he did not agree "that women have an absolute right to bodily autonomy" in relation to abortion as "in the case of abortion that right is qualified by the fact that another body is involved".
+While speaking during a Commons debate the same month on the overturning of Roe v.
+Wade by the Supreme Court of the United States, which ended the federal right to abortion in the first trimester, he commented that he did not agree "that women have an absolute right to bodily autonomy" in relation to abortion as "in the case of abortion that right is qualified by the fact that another body is involved".

-On 6 July 2022, as part of the crisis of confidence in Boris Johnson of 2022, Kruger resigned as Parliamentary Private Secretary to the Department for Levelling Up, Housing and Communities.

-Kruger endorsed Suella Braverman during the July 2022 Conservative Party leadership election.
+He resigned as parliamentary private secretary to the housing secretary on 6 July 2022 when Gove was fired by Johnson as part of the crisis in confidence in Johnson's leadership.
+He endorsed Suella Braverman during the subsequent leadership election.

+At the National Conservatism Conference in May 2023, he commented in a speech that "the only basis for a safe and successful society" was marriage between men and women, that they should stick "together for the sake of the children", and that this should be recognised and rewarded.
+He also bemoaned what he saw as "the radicalisation of a generation.
+In the name of a new ideology, a new religion – a mix of Marxism and narcissism and paganism, self-worship and nature-worship all wrapped up in revolution."
+He defended his views on the Planet Normal podcast, arguing that "I do think that society has been built and can only really prosper if the basis of it is the principle that if you have children with somebody fit, the ideal is that you stick together with that person through the whole of your child's life.... but as I say there are many occasions where that is not possible."
+Prime Minister Rishi Sunak's spokesman distanced himself from Kruger's remarks on the role of marriage in society.
+Kruger also defended the use of the phrase "cultural Marxism" by fellow MP Miriam Cates at the same conference.